etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

     This section builds on top of two previous sections which explain [How to create a module](../../../developer-guide/etendo-classic/how-to-guides/.How_To_Create_and_Package_a_Module.md)  and [How to create a table](../../../developer-guide/etendo-classic/how-to-guides/.How_to_create_a_Table.md).

-Let's have a reminder scenario to base this process on:

-Imagine we are developing an HR module and we need a window that will enable the user to input salaries of employees.
-We also need to track the employee's salary so history records need to be preserved.
-Each salary record needs to have a Valid From Date field that indicates when a particular salary came into being.
-The record belonging to a particular employee with the latest Valid From Date is the salary that is valid today.

-!!!note
-    Employees are already inside the system contained in the C_BPARTNER database table and indicated by the `C_BPARTNER.ISEMPLOYEE` column.
-Therefore, we only need to create a database table that will hold the actual salaries.

 ##  Module & Table

 As mentioned above, this tutorial is based on two previous tutorials and assumes that the following objectives have been already completed:

-  * Creation of a new module with `dbprefix_ _HT`
+  * Creation of a new module
-  * Creation + Registration in the AD of a new table `ht_salary`
+  * Creation + Registration in the AD of a new table

 ##  Creating the New Window